-Growth in total revenue, Adjusted EBITDA and income from operations for the three months ended March 31, 2018 compared to the corresponding prior period was primarily due to growth in our Internet and commercial businesses.
-In addition to the items noted above, Adjusted EBITDA growth was affected by increases in programming costs and costs to service customers.
-Income from operations was additionally affected by an increase in depreciation and amortization offset by a decrease in merger and restructuring costs.
+Growth in total revenue, Adjusted EBITDA and income from operations for the three and six months ended June 30, 2018 compared to the corresponding prior periods was primarily due to growth in our residential Internet and commercial business customers.
+In addition to the items noted above, Adjusted EBITDA growth was affected by increases in operating costs and expenses primarily programming and mobile.
+Income from operations for the six months ended June 30, 2018 was additionally affected by an increase in depreciation and amortization offset by a decrease in merger and restructuring costs.